angles-n-daemons/angles-n-daemons.github.io/content/posts/20230803-popsql-1-recreating-sqlite.md

 categories: ["software"]
 ---

-# A liking to database systems
+# A liking for database systems

 Databases have long been a close interest of mine.
 Since taking CS 445 Information Systems at UMass, I've held a special interest in how databases were used and how they worked under the hood.
 I found things like relational algebra fascinating, and I always enjoyed how clean working with SQL felt.
 I leafed through Michael Stonebraker's [Red Book](https://redbook.io) and developed a decent understanding about how to design, interact with and debug production databases.